MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 <p class="caption">(\#fig:county-pop-transform)Plot A: A histogram of the populations of all US counties.
 Plot B: A histogram of log$_{10}$-transformed county populations.
 For this plot, the x-value corresponds to the power of 10, e.g. 4 on the x-axis corresponds to $10^4 =$ 10,000.
 Data are from 2017.</p>
 </div>

-\BeginKnitrBlock{example}<div class="example">Consider the histogram of county populations shown in the left of Figure \@ref{fig:county-pop-transform}, which shows extreme skew\index{skew!extreme}.
+\BeginKnitrBlock{example}<div class="example">Consider the histogram of county populations shown in the left of Figure \@ref(fig:county-pop-transform), which shows extreme skew\index{skew!extreme}.
 What is not so useful about this plot?

 ---